Staining Douglas fir brings out its beautiful grain and rich color, but getting a smooth finish can be tough.

 Gel stains have a thick consistency, so applying a thick layer will lead to drying problems.
 As a way out, keep your layers thin by applying and wiping the excess stain with a lint-free cloth until you are happy with the coverage.

 You could use a foam brush to apply the stain, then wipe with a lint-free cloth.
 Alternatively, you can use a staining rag to rub the gel stain onto the wood.
-This way, you will complete the application in one process.
-The cloth will apply the stain while removing any excess as you go.

 It’s crucial that you rub the stain with the grain and not against it.
 You don’t want your project to have noticeable streaks in all directions.